CHughes13/JET-restaurant-data/README.md

 - **Filters**: The ability to filter restaurants based on cuisine or rating.
 - **Loading indicator**: A simple animation that lets the user know the search is in progress.
 - **Map integration** To show the locations of the restaurants on a map (better for user).
 - **Back to top button**: Quality of life feature.
-Saves having to scroll - a small issue, but annoying nontheless.
+Saves having to scroll - a small issue, but annoying nonetheless.

 [Back to top](#)